lemonarc/francis-terry/_posts/2020-03-04-urbanism-wimbledon-what-is-it-to-be-premier.md

 ---
 layout: post
 categories: [urbanism]
-title: "Wimbledon: What is it to be premier?"
+title: "Wimbledon: What is It to Be Premier?"
 excerpt: "Many members of the public seem resigned to the fact that new functional buildings must be ugly and de-sensitising.
 But this is a fallacy.
 In 2016 Create Streets worked up an alternative approach to a proposed new Premier Inn at 153 Broadway in Wimbledon, South West London."
 preview: "Many members of the public seem resigned to the fact that new functional buildings must be ugly and de-sensitising.
 But this is a fallacy.
 In 2016 Create Streets worked up an alternative approach to a proposed new Premier Inn at 153 Broadway in Wimbledon, South West London."
 post_date: March 2020